 After it was all over, Leon Daniels became a manager in the meat department of the Giant Eagle supermarket chain (for which he still worked when I did the interview in 2002), not singing again for over 35 years.

 In 1998, Leon Daniels, now a baritone, put together a new El Venos group: Ronnie Williams (baritone, bass; former lead of the Orlandos), Wayne Zollinger (baritone), Chuck Townsend (second tenor), and Gwen Davis (first tenor and alto).
 No longer just a bunch of kids trying to get a record, they have their own 5-piece band that appears with them: Jimmy Britton (keyboards), Jimmy Mendys (saxophone), Billy Smith (guitar), Jeff Ingersoll (bass), and Brandon Barnes (drums).
 They've had two CDs issued so far: "Vintage Veno" (on Cestra Productions) and "Vintage Collection" (on Bonedog).

 Over the years, the El Venos have picked up Lifetime Achievement Awards from the Society of Oldies Collectors and the Pittsburgh Oldies Record Collectors Club.
 They have also been inducted into the Vocal Group Hall of Fame.

-In 2012, most of the El Venos are still around.
+In 2012, most of the El Venos were still around.
 Leon Taylor has passed away and Anna Mae Jackson's whereabouts are unknown.
 Leon Daniels died on March 18, 2012.
 Daniel Jackson passed on September 14, 2022.